How we deal with your homeowners or condominium association in Northern Virginia

-We require that the tenant abide by all community and association rules.
-To guide us in this endeavor, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association covenants.
+To assist us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference